 - Ability to perform cognitive function

-Unlike adults, the teen brain is actively developing and often will not stop until the mid-20s.
-Drinking and drug use during this period can have a hugely detrimental impact, affecting your teen’s ability to progress and grow on numerous fronts, including:
+Unlike adults, the teen brain is actively developing until the mid-20s.
+Drinking and drug use during this period can have a detrimental impact, affecting a teen’s ability to progress and grow on many fronts, including:

 - Emotional development